dlafarga/dlafarga.github.io/_posts/2026-03-20-3D-animation-using-GLORYS.md

     return fig
   ```

 There are a few creative choices that we made to make the figure look cleaner.
-In each fram we plot land for the surface so it is obvious where each zonal cross-section is.
-The land data is **not** plotted at each zonal cross-section because there is a lot of land data; this would cause a large amount of the zonal cut to be blacked out which could be distracting.
+In each frame we plot land for the surface so it is obvious where each zonal cross-section is.
+The land data is **not** plotted at each zonal cross-section because there is a lot of land data; this would cause a large portion of the zonal cut to be blacked out, which could be distracting.

-Each time we call the function it will plot the cut based on a latitude index and output the figure object that we can then use to save as a PNG.
+Each time we call the function it will plot the cut based on a latitude index and output the figure object, which we can then use to save as a PNG.

 ```python
 # create cross-section figures and save as PNG